Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

-# Integrate your Open Liberty application with Azure managed databases
+# Integrate your Liberty application with Azure managed databases

 [Azure managed databases](https://azure.microsoft.com/product-categories/databases/) are managed, intelligent, and flexible cloud database services offered by Microsoft Azure.
 In this guide, you will integrate your Open Liberty application with Azure managed databases to enable data persistence.
 The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]